Death Cannot Precede the Fall of Man!

 Additional Commentary Quotes about Romans 5

-“There is no warrant in the New Testament for the heretical notion that "Adam" is simply a generic term representing the human race.
-He was "one man," in fact "the first man" (1Corinthians 15:45)… Adam was a real person, directly created and made by God, and so was Eve.
+"There is no warrant in the New Testament for the heretical notion that "Adam" is simply a generic term representing the human race.
+He was "one man," in fact, "the first man" (1Corinthians 15:45)… Adam was a real person, directly created and made by God, and so was Eve.
 The entire argument of (Romans 5:12-21) becomes irrelevant if the Genesis record of the creation and fall of Adam did not happen just as recorded in (Genesis 1-3), and this would mean there is no reality in the saving work of Christ either.
 Destroying or distorting the Genesis record undermines and eventually destroys the gospel of salvation.
-Such a devastating undermining of the Christian faith is surely not warranted by the fragmentary and self- contradictory fossil evidences that have been alleged to support the notion of human evolution.”
+Such a devastating undermining of the Christian faith is undoubtedly not warranted by the incomplete and self-contradictory fossil evidence that has been alleged to support the notion of human Evolution."
 1

 The Penalty for Adam's Sin brings three kinds of death.